 Inspired to enter the addictions field by his personal experience of addiction to alcohol and recovery from it and his experience growing up in a family affected by alcohol addiction, Peter has worked personally to reduce the stigma and misunderstanding that surround addiction and recovery by educating the public and policy makers about the science and the experience of addiction and recovery.
 To this end, he speaks publicly and writes as a person in recovery from addiction.

-Peter holds an MA from the University of Chicago, School of Social Service Administration and a BA in English from Marquette University.
+Peter holds an AM from the University of Chicago School of Social Service Administration and a BA in English from Marquette University.
 He also studied at the Université de Paris V (Académie Rene Descartes) and at the Université de Paris IV (La Sorbonne).

 Patricia Giffin Hanberry, AM ’75, has been a mental health administrator for 22 years.
 She currently serves as the Chief Executive Officer of the Mental Health Association of Frederick County, a community-based non-profit organization which delivers a wide variety of prevention, advocacy and treatment programs in Frederick, MD.
 Prior to the mental health field, she worked as a management consultant for Touche Ross & Co. and for Booz, Allen Hamilton in Washington,D.C.; as a social worker in a Chicago Model Cities Day Care program; and as a Peace Corps Volunteer in Brazil.
 Pat received a Bachelor of Arts degree, Phi Beta Kappa, from Albion College, MI and went on to receive a Masters of Arts degree from the University of Chicago School of Social Service Administration.
 She also attended Waseda University in Tokyo, Japan for one year.